7 Things Cat's Can't Stand (and How to Fix Them)

 2. Cats Hate Dirty Litter Boxes

-3. Cats Hate Spoiled Food
+3. Cats Hate Spoiled or Stale Food

 4. Cats Hate Yucky Medicine